Skip to content

 6. TMA & cp.async

-The capstone — a Triton kernel that beats cuBLAS at small-N GEMM — is the artifact.
-The build guide on that page walks you through it step by step.
+The capstone — a fused Triton kernel + roofline writeup — is the artifact.
+The build guide on that page walks you through it step by step (the same artifact Atlas Capstone 1 ships).

 Quantization, on-device runtimes, NPUs, the browser, and swarm inference.
 The part of the field that runs without the cloud — including a LAN of phones running 70B together.